Ashton J. Campbell

 about Ashton

-Ashton J. Campbell writes stories that are gritty, earthy, and a little surreal—shaped by the wild beauty of the Pacific Northwest and the shifting terrain of emotion, identity, and human connection.
-He’s a trans, gay writer who grew up on the East Coast, obsessed with forests, fire towers, vintage maps, and the messy, miraculous way people make meaning.
+Ashton J. Campbell writes stories that are gritty, earthy, and a little surreal—shaped by the wild beauty of the Pacific Northwest and the rugged terrains of emotion, identity, and human connection.
+He’s a trans, gay writer who grew up on the East Coast then moved West, obsessed with forests, fire towers, vintage maps, and the messy, miraculous way people make meaning.

-Ashton has eight NaNoWriMo wins under his belt—some official, some feral, panic-induced by a global pandemic—starting with his first trash novel at sixteen.
-He also self-published a dorky fandom-inspired work during his college years which somehow funded a 50-day road trip, and more recently released From the Ashes (2022), a chapbook exploring transformation, grief, and becoming through a trans lens.
+Ashton has been writing novels since sixteen—a blend of speculative fiction, literary, and queer romance.
+He self-published a pocket guide during his college years which somehow funded a 50-day road trip, and more recently released From the Ashes (2022), a poetry chapbook exploring trans-transformation, grief, and re-becoming.

-He now lives in downtown Seattle with his husband and a small black cat named Stella (the Post Alley Cat).
-When he isn’t out in the mountains, you’ll often find him writing in cafés or strolling Pike Place Market, people-watching and dreaming up the next big thing.
+He lives in downtown Seattle with his husband Dale and tiny void Stella (the Post Alley Cat).
+When he isn’t out in the mountains, you might find him in a quiet café corner or strolling Pike Place Market, people-watching, looking for his next big story—or off in the woods, wondering.

 LOOKOUT is his debut novel—coming soon.